 Assessing the success of a scientific enquiry by evaluating the prediction, method and results and identifying further questions for enquiry.

-The children will design and create a pulley system to lift a load.
+Ask the children to design and create a pulley system to lift a load.
 Ideally, children in one group or across the class will have the same load to lift so that they can compare the effectiveness of their pulley.

 Firstly, the children will need to lift a load and measure the force required by using a force meter.
-Then, they will make their pulley.
-Use it to lift the load, measuring the force required.
-Compare this to the measurement taken without the pulley.
+Then, they will make their pulley and use it to lift the load, measuring the force required this time.
+Ask them to compare this to the measurement taken without the pulley.
 They should compare their results with other pulleys and record which one lifted the load with the least force.
 Using this information, the children can suggest improvements to their pulley designs.
 Follow the prompts on the handout to record results and conclusions.

 Challenge Task: Using the presentation, ask the children to draw, label and explain some examples of when they would find levers in everyday life.